 - Circles

 In eighth grade, students cover the high school algebra standards as a class.
 This is great because it provides choices to the eighth-graders as they move to high school.
-The enVision Algebra 1 textbook is also available online for easy reference.
+They use the enVision Algebra 1 textbook as well as Simple Solutions books for cyclical review and practice.
 Although the material moves quickly, I incorporate activities throughout the units like matching, riddles, FACEing math, pennants, hands-on exercises and digital practice.

 Topics include the following: